 Founded in 1821, Amherst College is widely considered to be one of the premier liberal arts colleges in the nation, enrolling 1,800 talented, energetic and diverse young men and women.
 A commitment to diversity, defined in its broadest sense--geographic, racial and ethnic, socioeconomic--is fundamental to Amherst’s mission.
-Amherst students come from nearly every state and more than 50 countries, 45% of students identify as students of color, 10% of students are international, 18% of students are the first in their family to attend college, roughly 10% of students on campus are QuestBridge students, and nearly 60% of students receive financial aid from Amherst.
+Amherst students come from nearly every state and more than 50 countries, 48% of students identify as U.S. students of color, 10% of students are international, more than 15% of students are the first in their family to attend college, roughly 10% of students on campus are QuestBridge students, and nearly 60% of students receive financial aid from Amherst.
 With a wide variety of backgrounds, identities and interests, Amherst students create a vibrant college community.

 Located in Amherst, Massachusetts, a town of 35,000 people in the western part of the state, the College’s 1,000-acre campus includes top-notch academic, athletic and residential facilities, as well as access to a wildlife sanctuary and a 10-mile bike path.
 As a residential college, 98% of students live in on-campus dormitories and on-campus housing is guaranteed for all four years of college.